 For the foodies and home chefs, adding Old Brooklyn Cheese Co. to your list of Cleveland gifts is a phenomenal idea.
 This spot bills itself as Cleveland’s only cheese shop, serving up seasonal raw-milk cheeses made right here in Ohio.

 Old Brooklyn Cheese Co. also sells delicious gourmet mustard that has earned a reputation as being “Cleveland caviar.”
 The flavorful “Pepped Up” is made with beer-infused whole mustard seeds, and won a Good Food Award in 2020.

-You can buy cheese and mustard at either of their shops (one in Old Brooklyn and one at the Van Aken District), but they also offer delicious cheese platters.
+You can buy cheese and mustard at their shop, but they also offer delicious cheese platters.